 The projects checked in the Land Use column of Table 15-1 are those that may result in construction or operational impacts on land use in the study area.
-Chapter 8 of Appendix C, Land Use Discipline Report, provides more information on the impacts of each checked project.
+Chapter 8 of the Draft EIS Appendix C, Land Use Discipline Report, provides more information on the impacts of each checked project.